Hamburger

 Italy

 Generally limited to the most serious cases of failure to comply with regulation regarding health and safety in the workplace.
 Under certain circumstances, failure to fulfill a court decision may lead to criminal liability.
+In addition, criminal sanctions may be imposed in case of irregular labor agency activities (ie without authorization).

 Japan